yuvalabou/homeassistant/binary_sensor/README.md

 ## Climate

-- [Template](https://www.home-assistant.io/integrations/binary_sensor.template/) binary sensor to test if an AC unit is currently on
+[Template](https://www.home-assistant.io/integrations/binary_sensor.template/) binary sensor to test if an AC unit is currently on
-- [Threshold](https://www.home-assistant.io/integrations/threshold/) sensor to configure desired temperature thresholds

 ## Jewish Calendar